 - Body Text + Contact info: Mentioning your tasks, skills, and any other text comes after a heading/subheading, they all take 10-12 pt.

-3. Set up a good margin
+3- Set up a Good Margin

-4. Construct an ATS-friendly good CV
+4- Construct an ATS-Friendly Good CV

 An Applicant Tracking System (ATS) is a crucial software that HR specialists use to easily identify the candidates’ input.
-You can take into account this tool on building your good CV, as it could help you to rank and beat other candidates.
+You can take into account this tool in building your good CV, as it could help you to rank and beat other candidates.

 - Use ATS Keywords: They’re keywords the recruiters use to find a suitable candidate.
 Help them find you by using the keywords that represent your skills, knowledge, and experience that are concise with the vacancy and industry you’re applying for.

 - Don’t Over Format: Using tables, headers, and footers could be a good idea for formatting your good CV.
 However, ATS can view them as a complex format.
 Therefore; keep it simple as much as possible.